quantbin/logit-regression/README.md

-# logit-regression
-Logistic regression approximation of Covid19 death rate.
+# Logistic regression approximation of Covid19 death rate.
 Data is as of April 30, 2020.

+# Summary
+Using two logit functions to approximate the death rate provides a good fit for many countries, while single logit falls way behind.

+Python Jupyter notebook code can be found in src folder.

+# Results

 https://en.wikipedia.org/wiki/Logistic_function